 - (1) "Hair" means the coarse, filamentous epidermal outgrowth of such animals as horses, cattle, hogs and goats.
-When used in the manufacture of upholstered furniture, bedding or filling material, hair shall be clean, properly cured, free from epidermin, excreta, or foreign or objectionable substances or odors.
-In addition to the word "hair," the tags shall also indicate from what kind of animal the hair originates, and its condition or appearance as hereinafter described. - (2) "Horse hair" means the strands of hair from the mane or tail of horses and shall be further described as "horse tail hair" or "horse mane hair." - (3) "Cattle hair" means the strands or filaments of hair from the body or tail of cattle and shall be further described as "cattle tail hair" or "cattle body hair." - (4) "Hog hair" means the bristle or body hair of swine. - (5) "Curled hair" means any hair that has been curled.
+When used in the manufacture of [upholstered furniture,] bedding or filling material, hair shall be clean, properly cured, free from [epidermin,] excreta, or foreign or objectionable substances or odors.
+In addition to the word "hair," the tags shall also indicate [from what kind of] the animal from which the hair originates, and [its condition or appearance as hereinafter described] shall be further classified according to the body of origin (e.g. "horse tail hair"). - (2) When applicable, adjective terms found in the IABFLO, including bleached, rubberized, or resin treated and/or coated are required to be used in conjunction with the definitions for hair on the tag. ["Horse hair" means the strands of hair from the mane or tail of horses and shall be further described as "horse tail hair" or "horse mane hair."] - (3) "Cattle hair" means the strands or filaments of hair from the body or tail of cattle and shall be further described as "cattle tail hair" or "cattle body hair." - (4) "Hog hair" means the bristle or body hair of swine. - (5) "Curled hair" means any hair that has been curled.
 The appropriate designation shall appear on the tag preceded by the word "curled." - (6) The term "shredded rubberized hair" means new rubberized hair that has been processed through a shredding machine.
 The term "curled" is not permitted in connection with shredded hair.